SUDA-LA/CGECData/README.md

 # CGECData
 We open source MuCGEC and NaSGEC in this repository.
 In addition, we collect and process other mainstream Chinese GEC datasets, i.e., FCGEC and NaCGEC.

+## Data Access

+Once you use the data from this repo, it means that you agree to the [data sharing agreement](2025.02.18_MuCGEC_NaSGEC_Sharing_Agreement.docx) of MuCGEC and NaSGEC.
+You can directly use MuCGEC and NaSGEC-Exam.
+If you need to obtain NaSGEC-Media and NaSGEC-Thesis, you need to sign the data sharing agreement and sent it to Zhenghua Li (zhli13@suda.edu.cn).

 ## File Directory Introduction

 + **`MuCGEC/`**: